Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 Damaging The Tree’s Health

-Even outside of conservation areas, maintaining the health of trees is vital and therefore plays a major role in neighbourly tree disputes.
+Even outside of conservation areas, maintaining the health of trees is vital and therefore plays a major role in neighbour tree disputes.
 If your neighbour’s trimming could hinder the tree’s health or stability in any way, then they need to speak with you first.

 Your Role And Responsibilities As The Tree Owner